dbaber/TicTacToe/design/API.md

 ## Caveats/Issues

-There are a number of caveats/issues with my approach.
+There are a number of caveats/issues with my approach and what I have impelemented thus far.

 1. It may be simpler just to implement real user registration/auth so enforcing permissions and deciding on what user codes to display isn't so cumbersome.
+For now I do not have any checks in place preventing other players from seeing player codes that they should not see.
 2. There are most likely concurrency issues with creating games, joining and move operations.
 If I used PostgreSQL then I would most likely have used an advisory lock to serialize access and avoid race conditions.
 One could also use some sort of optimistic locking as well possibly.
+I'm sure there are other solutions as well.
 3. I did not implement any sort of REST data/params validation to save some time but I most likely would use Params::Validate or Data::Formvalidator.
 I also didn't validate the data before save()'ing it in the DB tables.
-4. I used SQLite as the backend database but that was just a chosen for ease of administration.
+4. I used SQLite as the backend database but that was just a chosen for ease of administration and ease of building/prepping a test DB for use in tests.
-5. I did not write any unit tests for the Game::TicTacToe namespace modules which were based on Games::TicTacToe on CPAN.
+5. I did not write any unit tests for the Game::TicTacToe namespace modules which were based on Games::TicTacToe on CPAN but slightly modified to fit my data model/game play.
 6. I did not end up using or setting win_state_value column in the game board.
 I don't think it would be too much trouble but I am skipping it for now.
-7. I am not handling any exceptions in the endpoints or anywhere really via say Try::Tiny even though Dancer2 does a pretty good job of catching them, you can probably finagle and ugly stack trace inside the error JSON structure.
+7. I am not handling any exceptions in the endpoints or anywhere really via say Try::Tiny even though Dancer2 does a pretty good job of catching them.
+You can probably finagle and ugly stack trace inside the error JSON structure.
+The same thing goes for REST params and DB data validation.
+8. I also did not write any POD but if this was a more professional/work app I'd probably force myself to do that or at least get back into the swing of that.